Digital Culture and Communications

 Entry Route: Bachelor of Arts - LM002

 Digital Culture and Communications can be taken as part of the UL Arts Degree as a joint honours combination.
-Review the subjects you can study with Digital Culture and Communications by looking at the table at the end of this section.
+Review the subjects you can study with Digital Culture and Communications by looking at the table at on the BA Arts course page.

 You want to learn more about media and culture, the individual in society, and to be creative in a challenging world.
 You are bright, perceptive and curious, good at working on your own but also in a team, keen to express and communicate ideas and opinions.
 You interested in a wide range of texts – social media, film, video, TV, books, news.
 You are open to new ideas, and to the power of words and images to inform, influence and convince.